 When you have only 10 days in Italy, you can’t afford to lose a lot of time, and choosing your transportation wisely is one of the most crucial aspects of planning your itinerary.
 Of course, you can always travel from one city to another by flight but as we mention in our guide to visiting Italy on a budget, this isn’t something we recommend.
 It’s much better if you have a solid itinerary and know the transportation options of every place.

 For example, if you’re traveling in the central part of Italy (Rome, Florence, etc.) or some parts of Southern Italy, the best option, in my opinion, is to travel by train.
 There are a lot of high-speed trains that can take you places in no time.
 If you’re traveling in Northern Italy, on the other hand, it might be a good idea to rent a car because the trains in the mountains are slower while the roads are more direct and also allow you to take your own time and even stop to enjoy some of the majestic landscapes of the Dolomites.
+And if you do that, make sure to check out this article that will help you choosing where to stay in the Dolomites.

 A Few More Useful Tips